 Known as the location where Bram Stoker conceived Dracula, Whitby is a popular seaside town located on the coastline of North Yorkshire.
 Whitby is a perfect destination for a short break with lots to appeal to history lovers, rail enthusiasts, fans of Dracula and more!

-Whatever the season Whitby is a great destination for day trippers or those looking for a weekend break.
+Whatever the season Whitby is a great destination for Yorkshire day-trippers or those looking for a weekend break.